 TGax Editor: Please make changes to this section (D1.1 pg 168, ln 4) as shown below:

-The UL MU operation allows an [CID8271] AP to solicit simultaneous immediate response frames from one or more non-AP [CID8271] STAs.
-Non-AP [CID8271] STAs [CID7968] transmit their response frames using HE trigger-based PPDU format, in either UL OFDMA, UL MU-MIMO, or both,[CID4809] except when the Trigger frame is of type MU-RTS, in which case the response (CTS) is sent in a non-HT PPDU format (see 10.3.2.8a (MU-RTS/CTS procedure)).
+The UL MU operation allows an HE[CID8271] AP to solicit simultaneous immediate response frames from one or more non-AP HE[CID8271] STAs.
+Non-AP HE[CID8271] STAs shall[CID7968] transmit their response frames using HE trigger-based PPDU format, in either UL OFDMA, UL MU-MIMO, or both,[CID4809] except when the Trigger frame is of type MU-RTS, in which case the response (CTS) is sent in a non-HT PPDU format (see 10.3.2.8a (MU-RTS/CTS procedure)).

-An [CID8271] HE STA with dot11ULMUMIMOOptionImplemented true shall set the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1.
+An A non-AP[CID8271] HE STA with dot11ULMUMIMOOptionImplemented true shall set the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1, if it supports receiving a trigger frame soliciting a HE trigger-based PPDU that uses UL MU-MIMO within an RU that spans the entire PPDU bandwidth.
 Otherwise, the HE STA shall set the Full Bandwidth UL MU-MIMO subfield to 0.

+A non-AP HE STA with dot11ULMUMIMOOptionImplemented true shall set the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1, if it supports receiving a trigger frame soliciting a HE trigger-based PPDU that uses UL MU-MIMO within an RU that does not span the entire PPDU bandwidth.
+Otherwise, the HE STA shall set the Partial Bandwidth UL MU-MIMO subfield to 0.

-A non-AP [CID8271] STA with dot11ULMUMIMOOptionImplemented equal to true is referred to as an UL MU capable STA.
+A non-AP HE[CID8271] STA with dot11ULMUMIMOOptionImplemented equal to true is referred to as an UL MU capable STA.

-An [CID8271] HE STA shall set the UL MU Response Scheduling Support subfield of the HE Capabilities element it transmits to 1 if its dot11HEULMUResponseSchedulingOptionImplemented is true; otherwise the STA shall set it to 0.
+An A non-AP[CID8271] HE STA shall set the UL MU Response Scheduling Support subfield of the HE Capabilities element it transmits to 1 if its dot11HEULMUResponseSchedulingOptionImplemented is true; otherwise the STA shall set it to 0.

-A STA[CID8271] shall not transmit a Trigger frame assigning an MU-MIMO RU in an UL OFDMA PPDU when the RU does not span that entire PPDU bandwidth to a STA from which it has not received an HE Capabilities element with the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field equal to 1[CID 5183, 5184, 5702, 9451].
+An HE AP STA[CID8271] shall not transmit a Trigger frame soliciting a HE trigger-based PPDU that uses UL MU-MIMO within an RU that does not span the entire PPDU bandwidth assigning an MU-MIMO RU in an UL OFDMA PPDU when the RU does not span that entire PPDU bandwidth to a STA from which it has not received an HE Capabilities element with the Partial Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field equal to 1[CID 5183, 5184, 5702, 9451].

-A STA[CID8271] shall not transmit a Trigger frame soliciting a[CID 5185, 5703]in full bandwidth UL MU-MIMO HE trigger-based PPDU from a [CID8271] STA from which it has not received an HE Capabilities element with the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field equal to 1.
+An HE AP STA[CID8271] shall not transmit a Trigger frame soliciting a HE trigger-based PPDU that uses UL MU-MIMO[CID 5185, 5703] within an RU that spans the full bandwidth UL MU-MIMO HE trigger-based PPDU from to a non-AP HE[CID8271] STA from which it has not received an HE Capabilities element with the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field equal to 1.

-A [CID8271] STA transmitting an UL OFDMA PPDU[CID 7574, 9894, 4812, 5186, 5704, 9452] shall operate as either a class A or class B device as defined in 28.3.14 (Transmit requirements for an HE trigger-based PPDU).
-A [CID8271] STA that is a class A device shall set the [CID 9707]Class A subfield in HE Capabilities elements that it transmits to 1.
-A [CID8271] STA that is a class B device shall set the [CID 9707]Class A subfield in HE Capabilities elements that it transmits to 0.
+A non-AP HE[CID8271] STA transmitting an HE trigger-based UL OFDMA PPDU[CID 7574, 9894, 4812, 5186, 5704, 9452] shall operate as either a class A or class B device as defined in 28.3.14 (Transmit requirements for an HE trigger-based PPDU).
+An HE[CID8271] STA that is a class A device shall set the [CID 9707]Device Class A subfield in HE Capabilities elements that it transmits to 1.
+An HE[CID8271] STA that is a class B device shall set the [CID 9707]Device Class A subfield in HE Capabilities elements that it transmits to 0.

 Rules for soliciting UL MU frames